ermckinnon/Social-Capital-Analysis/README.md

 ---

 # Background
 This is an analysis project - work in progress - to calculate social capital values for each nation using available data.
-The first part of the project is to download suitable data from different sources, merge and prepare for data analysis.
+The first part of the project is to download suitable data from different sources, update, merge and prepare for data analysis.

-# Download World Bank
+# Download World Bank for 2005
 The World Bank 'Changing Wealth of nations dataset is available at http://data.worldbank.org/data-catalog/wealth-of-nations and has data for natural, produced and human capital for 120 countries.

+Produced capital is calculated as the sum of physical capital and urban land, which is valued at 24 percent of physical capital across all countries.
+Produced capital is defined as accumulation of investment series (gross capital formation) taking into account depreciation at the rate of 5 percent.
+20 years is the service lifetime assumption.

+Natural capital is the sum of Crop, Pasture Land, Timber, Non Timber Forest, Protected Areas, Oil, Natural Gas, Coal, and Minerals.